mlstyszynski/techfest/README.md

 `L1-task6`: provision switch-options global route-target community for the default-switch EVI - EVPN-route type-1 dedicated global target community.
 Make sure it's also part of the accepted term in the import policy statement MY-FAB-IMP-POLICY.

-`L1-task7`: enable per VNI route-target communities for VNI 50100 target:1:100 and VNI 50101 target:1:101

-`L1-task8`: provision an import policy-options policy-statement MY-FAB-IMP-POLICY to accept the global EVI route-target community and accept the customized per VNI target communities.
-          Make sure that when the new VNI gets provisioned it's not going to be rejected due to the final reject term.

-`L1-task9`: put in place the switch-options vtep-source-interface, unique route-distinguisher, vrf-import policy-statement configured in previous task as well as the global switch-options EVI vrf-target target:1:8888 (Type1-evpn route dedicated)
+`L1-task7`: set the switch-options vtep-source-interface, unique route-distinguisher, vrf-import policy-statement configured in previous task as well as the global switch-options EVI vrf-target target:1:8888 (Type1-evpn route dedicated)
           The task6 provisioned global EVI vrf-target target:1:9999 is to be shared across all leaf nodes in the DC-1 and target:1:8888 for the spine1-re/spine2-re - set at the switch-options level.
 Make sure both of these are imported with the switch-option level vrf-import policy-statement;

+`L1-task8`: enable per VNI route-target communities for VNI 50100 target:1:100 and VNI 50101 target:1:101

+`L1-task9`: provision an import policy-options policy-statement MY-FAB-IMP-POLICY to accept the global EVI route-target community and accept the customized per VNI target communities.
+          Make sure that when the new VNI gets provisioned it's not going to be rejected due to the final reject term.

 `L1-task10`: set the ESI 10 byte values all-active towards the CE1 and CE2
            ESI leaf1/leaf2 towards CE1: `00:01:01:01:01:01:01:01:01:01`